IRCompilers/SimulatingAi/README.md

 names.
 The LLM we use in this latest iteration of the RAG is the Gemini model by Google, via their genai API.

 ## Database
-The data of the drugs and supplements to build the database was extracted from *https://medlineplus.gov/*.
+The data of the drugs and supplements that was used to build the database was extracted from *https://medlineplus.gov/*.
-For the extraction we made a script to scrap the needed information of all the drugs and supplements from the website.
+For the extraction, we made a script to scrap the needed information of all the drugs and supplements from the website.
-It was extracted the data of around 1700 drugs/supplements.
+In total, we extracted data of around 1700 drugs/supplements.

 Our database has 4 important information for each drug.
 - Name of the drug or supplement
 - What is this drug/supplement prescribed for?